TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 :keyword:`!for` clause and zero or more :keyword:`!for` or :keyword:`!if` clauses.
-In this case, the elements of the new container are those that would be produced by considering each of the :keyword:`!for` or :keyword:`!if` clauses a block, nesting from left to right, and evaluating the expression to produce an element each time the innermost block is reached.
+In this case, the elements of the new container are those that would be produced by considering each of the :keyword:`!for` or :keyword:`!if` clauses a block, nesting kutoka left to right, and evaluating the expression to produce an element each time the innermost block is reached.

-However, aside from the iterable expression in the leftmost :keyword:`!for` clause, the comprehension is executed in a separate implicitly nested scope.
+However, aside kutoka the iterable expression in the leftmost :keyword:`!for` clause, the comprehension is executed in a separate implicitly nested scope.
 This ensures that names assigned to in the target list don't "leak" into the enclosing scope.